martinnaj/martinnaj/README.md

 # 👋 Hi there, I'm Martin!

-I'm a software engineer, currently based in Prague, Czech Republic 🇨🇿
+I'm a software engineer, currently based in Prague, the Czech Republic 🇨🇿

 [This](https://ftbl.cz/) is what I'm working on in my free time.